rajeshdux/ds_codes/README.md

-HI..
-I am Rajesh Kumar,
-I am a Data Scientist,
+👋 Hi, I’m @RajeshQQQ
-Enthusiastic in aquiring knowlwdge and experience of new technologies in the field of Artificial Intelligence.
+- 👀 I’m interested in aquiring knowlwdge and experience of new technologies in the field of Artificial Intelligence.

+- 📫 Reach me: rajeshdux@gmail.com